ankrutik/notes/aws/solutions_arch_cert/notes.md

 Replication can be configured to replicate log data every 5 mintues on S3; can only be set up during initial creation.

+## AWS Glue

+**Extract Transform Load**

+Serverless to write to Redshift warehouse

+**Glue Data Catalog**:

+- catalog of dataset that you have
+- built by **AWS Glue Data Crawler** finds out by looking at the databases you have.
+- can be used by **Glue Jobs** to perform ETL

+## AWS Neptune

+**Graph database**

+Used for high relationship data like social network connections and Wikipedia with links

+HA upto 3 AZ, 15 read replicas

+Point in time recovery; continuous back up to S3

+Support from KMS for encryption at rest; HTTPS supported

+## Amazon OpenSearch (erstwhile ElasticSearch)

+Dynamodb allows finds on exact matches on primary key or indexes.

+Opensearch allows search on fields even with partial matches.

+**Indexing and search capability**

+Used as complement on another database

+Can be used with BigData applications, petabyte scale

+Provision cluster of instances

+Comes with Kibana for visualization and LogStash for logs ingestion.
+(ELK stack)

 ## Ports to remember

 Important ports: